Buying or adopting a pet into your family can come with risks

 - Read our position statement on buying animals.

-- Ask your municipality to adopt a bylaw that regulates the sale of animals from pet stores using BC SPCA’s Model Animal Responsibility Bylaw.
+- Ask your municipality to adopt a bylaw that regulates the sale of animals from pet stores using the BC SPCA’s model animal bylaws.